And to Think That I Saw It on Mulberry Street: Publication history

 In "an act of faith", Vanguard Press printed 15,000 copies of the book for its first printing.
 To promote the book, Henle bought a full-page advertisement in Publishers Weekly, which reproduced the book's two-page spread of a reindeer pulling a cart and featured the line, "Book publishers, hitch on!
 This is the start of a parade that will take you places!"
 Approximately two years later, Vanguard printed 6,000 more copies.
 By 1943, it had printed 31,600 copies, and Geisel's royalties were no more than $3,500.
 Although Geisel later moved to Random House, Vanguard continued to publish Mulberry Street and his second book, The 500 Hats of Bartholomew Cubbins, until 1988, when Random House bought Vanguard.

-The book has received only one textual revision.
-In 1978, Geisel agreed to a slight rewording, renaming the character who appears near the end of the story a "Chinese man" instead of a "Chinaman".
-He also agreed to remove the character's pigtail and the yellow coloring from the character's skin.
-However, he denied on multiple occasions requests from feminists to change the lines "Say—anyone could think of that,/ Jack or Fred or Joe or Nat—/ Say, even Jane could think of that".
+Near the end of the book, Marco envisions a Chinese character joining his imagined parade.
+Early editions of the book called this character a "Chinaman" and depicted him with yellow-toned skin and a queue; Geisel later removed these elements.
+However, he adamantly refused to change a line that many perceived as sexist: "Say, even Jane could think of that."